FarrandTom/deep-learning-fairness/README.md

 ## Readme

 The paper discusses how Differential Privacy (specifically DPSGD from [1]) impacts model performance for underrepresented groups.
+We aim to study how different levels of imbalance in the data affect the accuracy and the fairness of the decisions made by the model, given different levels of privacy.
+We demonstrate how even small imbalances and loose privacy guarantees can cause disparate impacts.

 ### Usage